 -

-Place all the ingredients, except the egg whites and vanilla, in the bowl of the mixer.
-Beat with the “shovel " option, on medium speed, to mix.
-With the mixer running, add the egg whites and vanilla and continue beating for 2 minutes, until the dough begins to adhere and form a ball.
+Place all ingredients, except the egg whites and vanilla, in the bowl of a stand mixer.
+Beat with the paddle attachment on medium speed to combine.
+With the mixer running, add the egg whites and vanilla and continue beating for 2 minutes, until the batter begins to come together and form a ball.

 -

-Turn the dough onto a work surface and form a circle.
-Wrap in clingfilm and store in the fridge for an hour or overnight.
+Turn the dough out onto a work surface and form a circle.
+Wrap in plastic wrap and refrigerate for one hour or overnight.

 -

-To make the cookies, Preheat the oven to 170°C. Line a tray (or two) with parchment paper and set aside.
-To roll out the dough, place it between two sheets of parchment paper - this will prevent it from sticking to the worktop or rolling pin.
-Roll out the dough until it is at least 1½ cm thick.
-Cut into crackers, with the cutters you like best, and place on the prepared trays.
+To make the cookies, preheat the oven to 170°C (340°F).
+Line a baking sheet (or two) with parchment paper and set aside.
+To roll out the dough, place it between two sheets of parchment paper – this will prevent it from sticking to the counter or rolling pin.
+Roll out the dough to about 1.5 cm (4 inches) thick.
+Cut out cookies using your favorite cookie cutters and place them on the prepared baking sheets.
 Continue until all the dough is used.
-Sprinkle with extra sugar on top of each.
+Sprinkle extra sugar on top of each cookie.

 -

-Bake in the oven for 10 to 12 minutes or until the base of the cookies is golden brown and the center is soft and moist.
+Bake for 10 to 12 minutes, or until the base of the cookies is golden brown and the center is soft and moist.
 Remove from the oven and let cool completely.
-Sprinkle with powdered sugar if desired.
-These cookies can be stored in a closed container for 5 days.
-The dough can also be frozen for 3 months - let it come to room temperature before rolling it out.
+Dust with powdered sugar if desired.
+These cookies can be stored in an airtight container for 5 days.
+The dough can also be frozen for 3 months – allow to come to room temperature before rolling it out.